Do you know where your clothes come from and how they're being made? I’d say: It's time for a fashion revolution!

 - Hungry for more tips for Berlin?
 Check out the GreenMe BLN map and filter for "ethical shops"

-- If you want to learn more and see where Berlin’s most creative green fashion labels and store owners have set up shop, then join the lovely team of .
+- If you want to learn more and see where Berlin’s most creative green fashion labels and store owners have set up shop, then join the lovely team of the Green Fashion Tours on one of their next events.
 Happening every 1st Friday of the month.

 - Read up more about why we need a Fashion Revolution